OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/pcr.md

 ---
 title: pcr
-description: This marketing webpage demonstrates the usage of the 'pcr' function that displays put to call ratio for a particular ticker.
+description: "This marketing webpage demonstrates the usage of the 'pcr' function that" displays put to call ratio for a particular ticker.
 It includes a detailed parameters' list and a plot for visualization.
 keywords: